 Caring for a pet with Degenerative Myelopathy is not for the faint-hearted.
 I’ve never gone through anything in life that required so much devotion and commitment, putting my needs and interests aside for another’s.
 I will be very honest; this experience has been emotionally and physically draining, and Tika deserves all the care and attention in the world.
 Each and every day I’m reminded of what is happening and the decision we’ll soon have to face.

 The emotional toll is indescribable.
 Now and then, it creeps up on you and the tears just come streaming down; your heart aches with rawness and you feel helpless.
-It is heart wrenching to see them unable to freely move around as they did when they were younger and able-bodied.
+It is heart-wrenching to see your fur baby unable to freely move around as they did when they were younger and able-bodied.
 I can’t imagine what it will feel like when “that time” has come.

-It is important that you take care of your mental well-being during this very emotional time.
+It is important that you take care of your mental well-being during this very emotional time; be present and mindful of your feelings.
 Give yourself quiet time to unwind, contemplate and decompress.
 Slow things down and enjoy the present moment with your pet.

 While each person will have their own experience, I can’t say enough about the importance of having compassionate friends and support available.
 In addition to a couple of nearby friends who regularly check in with me, I found such supportive connections through speciality facebook groups and instagram pages.
 This is where I’ve met a handful of new friends, whom I’ve never verbally spoken with, and they make up the bulk of my support system!

 You need to be able to manage and handle the weight of your pet.
 In my adult life, I was never really into exercise and physical activity.
 But at the onset of DM, Tika was 85lbs and I knew I had to get stronger in order to help keep Tika alive (to assist with her mobility).
 Over the past 2+ years, I’ve become a regular at the gym (5-6 times/week) and working with a personal trainer for 16 months (weight lifting!).
 I am in the best physical shape of my life and this is all thanks to my girl.
 Tika has been the primary motivation behind my physical fitness transformation and I know she will continue to be my driving force even after she crosses the Rainbow Bridge.
-This will be part of her legacy!
+This will be part of her legacy – keeping her Mommy healthy and strong!

 Like any disease, Degenerative Myelopathy comes with its financial costs.
 Tika’s wheelchair and extra attachments (skis and upgraded tires) cost approximately $850.
 Her basic monthly expenses (medications and food) are a minimum of $400.